AhmedSayedSaid/ATmega32_Drivers/README.md

 ## Test Case for USART Communication

 ### Objective
-To validate the USART communication between an ATmega32 and an Arduino Uno.
+To validate the USART communication between an ATmega32 and an Arduino Uno as the code for both is included.

 ### Test Procedure
 - **Setup**: Configure USART modules on both ATmega32 and Arduino Uno.